PluribusDigital/playbook/communications/slack.md

 We use Slack for internal communication.
 This guide helps you get the most out of it and establishes some expectations on how to be a good citizen.

+## TL/DR

+> * Avoid using @channel, @everyone, or @here until you are accustomed to how it works.
+> * Set up Slack on your mobile device and computer as fits your needs.
+> * Carefully tune notificaitons to suit your needs.

+## Detailed Guide

 ### Setting up Slack

 STSI’s slack url is https://stsiinc.slack.com